symbol/symbol/client/catapult/docs/RUNNETWORKLIN.md

 ## Edit the nemesis block

-catapult-server calls the first block in the chain the nemesis block.
+catapult-client calls the first block in the chain the nemesis block.
 The first block is defined before launching a new network and sets the initial distribution of mosaics.

 The file ``resources/private-test.properties`` defines the transactions issued in the nemesis block.